ShelbyPop/CS35L-Project/README.md

 The navigation bar located at the top of the page becomes visible when hovered over and keeps updated information about a user, such as points.
 The user must be logged in to access their information and earn points.
 The navigation bar allows a user to verify that they are logged in; the username will appear on the right of the navigation bar.
 Under history, users can see all sessions of all users, searching for their own sessions or their friends!
 The navigation bar also includes a leaderboard displaying all users and their points.

 The shop allows for purchasing different pastries with points earned.
 Users may view the count of items purchased by type, last session, average session length, and total session time.

-The standout aspects of our project are the cute interface with custom art created by one of our group members, as well as the diverse array of features implemented.

 ![CafePomPom](https://github.com/ShelbyPop/CS35L-Project/blob/eac1affa7167a87952a9e384430398d3348053ee/client/src/pompomhomepage.png)